 After you have recorded a number of test scripts and results against elements in the model, you can output the information as a report in Rich Text Format, using the 'Generate Test Documentation' dialog.
-You can configure which tests to include or exclude in the report, whether to include child Packages, and the file location to which to generate the report.
+You can select the types of test to include or exclude in the report and whether to include child Packages, and enter the file location to which to generate the report.